sbanala12/AWS-CFT-Templates/README.md

 Here you'll find CloudFormation templates aimed at simplifying the deployment of AWS services.
 Designed with reusability in mind, these templates are a time-efficient tool for setting up your AWS infrastructure.
 Presently, the repository includes templates for:

-1. AWS ECS, complete with Route 53, Load Balancer, IAM, Target Groups, Security Group, and Elastic Container Registry integration.
+1. AWS ECS complete setup with Route 53, Load Balancer, IAM, Target Groups, Security Group, and Elastic Container Registry integration.
 2. Cognito.
 3. ACM Certificates.
 4. CloudFront.